 Will i get a critical review of my exhibition?

-While ARC does its best to push the residency and exhibition into the public eye of the Greater Chattanooga area, including Nashville, Knoxville, and Atlanta, Chattanooga proper lacks a dedicated arts publication.
+While ARC does its best to push the residency and exhibition into the public eye of the Greater Chattanooga area, including Nashville, Knoxville, and Atlanta, Chattanooga proper lacks a dedicated critical arts publication.
 As such, we cannot guarantee a critical review will take place for publication.

 what should i not bring?